Şehitlik Mosque

 The mosque took its name from the Turkish cemetery, which was laid out as a diplomatic cemetery back in 1866.
 Among the graves of honor there are those for the Armenian genocide perpetrators Cemal Azmi and Bahattin Şakir, which was criticized by Kurdish-German politician Giyasettin Sayan in 2005.

-History
+Overview

-The foundation stone for the building took place in 1999, and the mosque was completed in 2005.
-It was designed by Hilmi Şenalp.
+The foundation stone for the building was laid in 1999, and the mosque was completed in 2005.
+Designed by Hilmi Şenalp, the mosque was modeled on Ottoman architecture from the 16th and 17th centuries, in a modern revival style.
+The mosques has two minarets that are 37.1 m tall, and a main dome that is 21.3 m high.

 The mosque was also the target of four arson attacks in 2010.
 In 2011, the perpetrator was arrested and sentenced to two years and nine months in prison.